 A lot more delicious than it looks in the photo above (and we forgot to take some better pictures, too), this is a kind of a pie made with cheese, sugar, raisins and various other flavors like vanilla or rum.
 I would compare its taste with that of cheesecake, but Pasca is of course more delicious.
 Ha!

 So… there you have it!
-These are the traditional dishes that Romanians eat during the Easter holidays and the reasons why I gained so much weight.
+These are the traditional dishes that Romanians eat during the Easter holidays and the reasons why I usually gain so much weight during that time.
 They might not look like it, but they’re delicious!
 Happy Easter!

 PS: If this article tickled your appetite and made you hungry, then you should definitely NOT look at my article of 20 traditional Romanian dishes you must try at least once in your life.